laravel/laravel/upgrade.md

   - in `providers` add `'Illuminate\Remote\RemoteServiceProvider',`.
   - in `aliases` add `'SSH' => 'Illuminate\Support\Facades\SSH',`.
 - If `app/controllers/BaseController.php` has a use statement at the top, change `use Illuminate\Routing\Controllers\Controller;` to `use Illuminate\Routing\Controller;`.
 You may also remove this use statament, for you have registered a class alias for this.
-- If you are overriding `missingMethod` in your controllers, add $method as the first parameter.
 - Password reminder system tweaked for greater developer freedom.
 Inspect stub controller by running `auth:reminders-controller` Artisan command.
 - Update `reminders.php` language file to match [this](https://github.com/laravel/laravel/blob/master/app/lang/en/reminders.php) file.
 - If you are using http hosts to set the $env variable in bootstrap/start.php, these should be changed to machine names (as returned by PHP's gethostname() function).